-Here are some tips to help save on your energy bill.
+Here are some tips to help you save on your energy bill.

 - Change out incandescent bulbs with LED bulbs.
 They use up to 90% less energy and give off very little heat.
 They can also last up to 25 time longer than incandescent bulbs and contain no mercury.

 - Get your A/C inspected before the summer heat sets in.
-Problems and costly repairs can be avoided, and you system should run more efficiently also saving energy.
-Don’t forget to change your filter regularly; a dirty filter makes your A/C work harder.
+Problems and costly repairs can be avoided, and your system should run more efficiently, also saving you energy.
+Don’t forget to change your air filter regularly; a dirty filter makes your A/C work harder.